Is shareholder information made publicly available?

 Similarly, if you set up a company, your registered office address will also become part of the public record.
 To protect the privacy of your home, consider using a non-residential address as your registered office.

 If you are also a PSC or director, you must provide your usual residential address and full date of birth to Companies House.
-However, these details will not be included on the public register (only the month and year of your birth will be published).
-This personal information will only be shared with credit reference agencies and specified public authorities, such as the Police.
+However, these details won’t appear on the public register, other than the month and year of your birth.

-Protecting your personal details
+Protecting your personal details as a company shareholder or PSC

 In exceptional circumstances, you can apply to Companies House to protect your personal details if your company’s activities put you (or someone who lives with you) at serious risk of violence or intimidation.